skylinejs/skyline/apps/docs/docs/caching.md

 ## Code example walkthrough

 I will demonstrate the Skyline caching strategy based on the following scenario: Yout want to build a NestJS web application server that stores its data in a relational database and uses Redis for caching.
 Your application has a dedicated data-access layer, which abstracts away the communication with the database.
 This is done via repositories, which offer functions to perform SQL operations on a specific database table (or multiple depending on the use-case).
 The database schema and therefore the SQL query structure is hidden from the consumer of the repository.
+The repository implements a read-through caching strategy:

+1. Check if the requested value is present in the cache.
+2. If it is present, retrieve the value from the cache and return it.
+3. If it is not present, retrieve the value from the database, write it to cache and then return it.

 We start with such a repository for the `user` entity: